joeyhanni2/Holberton-style-coding/Documentation:-Functions.md

-In order to keep your code maintainable and readable, you'll be asked to document every single function in every single of your source files.
+In order to keep your code maintainable and readable, you'll be asked to document every single function of all your source files.

 ### How to document functions